Skip to content

 allTests

-Return true if the input list includes only tests based on file's path and name.
+Return true if the input list includes only tests based on the file's path and name.

-To identify as test the file must include the substring test or spec in its name or path.
+To identify as test the file must include the word test or spec in its name or path, it is checked using this regex: [^a-zA-Z0-9](spec|test|tests)[^a-zA-Z0-9].

 Argument Usage Type Description